apostrophecms/apostrophe-redirects/README.md

 Also be aware that Apostrophe already creates "soft redirects" every time you change the slug of a page.
 So you shouldn't need manually created "hard redirects" in that situation.

 ## Changelog

+2.1.0 Disables `apostrophe-site-map` for redirects to prevent more superfluous UI tabs.

 2.0.0: Implemented `statusCode` option and user-editable `statusCode` field allowing the user to choose a permanent or temporary redirect.
 For bc the default is still `302`.
 If the `statusCode` option is set to `301` instead, permanent redirects will be the default for *new* redirects.
 Existing redirects may be manually switched to `301` if desired.